-A study by global tech promotion and support company Asurion found that people check their phones at least 80 times a day at an average of every 12 minutes, and that even on vacation, people don’t want to unplug from their phones.
+A study by global tech promotion and support company Asurion found that people check their phones at least 80 times a day at an average of every 12 minutes, and that even on vacation, people do not want to unplug from their phones.
 The separation anxiety is real — and must be fought.
 After my little TV fast was done, I had little to no desire to come back to the couch’s throes, meaning I spent more time at the gym, went for a run in the park, etc. And after my Instagram fast was done, I did indeed come back full-force, but I felt slightly disentangled from its emotional marring.
 The truth is researchers have found that one in three people feel worse and more dissatisfied with their lives from simply visiting Facebook because scanning through photos of other people living their best lives can trigger feelings of jealousy and loneliness.
 Powering down is a good tactic to help curb those feelings.

 View this post on Instagram